 The cheapest and safest way to buy motorcycle oils is on Amazon.
 They have all the oils you can imagine and prices are low.
 You can also check the customer reviews before buying and you can even ask questions if you have any doubts that your motorcycle does not fit with the oil you want to purchase.
-They even indicate you which one is the best seller, which helps you with your buying decision.
+They even indicate to you which one is the best seller, which helps you with your buying decision.

 How to check motorcycle oil?

 There is a good article about how to check the oil level here.
-Basically, you need to make sure the engine is turned on a few minutes and that it is operating at the correct temperature according to the manufacturer.
+Basically, you need to make sure the engine is turned on for a few minutes and that it is operating at the correct temperature according to the manufacturer.
 Then you turn it off and wait a couple of minutes to get the oil down.
 Once it drained down you should check that the window below (sight glass) the engine is between the two marks.
-Make sure that the motorcycle has a sight glass (not all of them have one).
+Make sure that the motorcycle has sight glass (not all of them have one).

 Dipstick, if your motorbike has one, read the manual to be sure you know how to be used so the reading is correct.

 check your owner’s manual to make certain how the stick is to be inserted for an accurate reading.
-You need to wash the stick first and then insert it in the case until it fully gets in.
+You need to wash the stick first and then insert it into the case until it fully gets in.
 Once you take it out, you need to watch the level and the color.
-The manuals usually indicate in which level it needs a refill and how the color needs to be.
+The manuals usually indicate at which level it needs a refill and how the color needs to be.

-How often motorcycle oil change?
+How often do motorcycle oil change?